Saksham-official/Password-generator/README.md

 Prerequisites
 All you need is Python 3 installed on your system.
 Most modern operating systems (like macOS and Linux) come with it pre-installed.
 You can check by opening a terminal and typing:

-'''
-python3 --version
+>.python3 --version
-Installation
+>Installation
-Download the Code:
+>Download the Code:
-Save the Python script from our project as password_generator.py on your computer.
+>Save the Python script from our project as password_generator.py on your computer.

-Navigate to the File:
+vNavigate to the File:
-Open your terminal or command prompt and navigate to the directory where you saved the file.
+>Open your terminal or command prompt and navigate to the directory where you saved the file.
-'''

-'''
-cd path/to/your/folder
+>cd path/to/your/folder
-⚙️ How to Use It
+>⚙️ How to Use It
-Running the script is as easy as talking to a friend.
+>Running the script is as easy as talking to a friend.

-Execute the script from your terminal:
+>Execute the script from your terminal:
-'''

 python password_generator.py
 The script will first ask for your desired password length.
 Then, it will ask you to specify the complexity by answering yes or no to including letters, numbers, and symbols.
 That's it!
 Your new, secure password will be displayed on the screen.

 Example Interaction: